tree-group-papers/PaperTemplate/README.md

 ## How to Use this Repo to Write a Paper

+Congratulations, you are preparing to write a paper!
+Writing a paper is one of the most important parts of doing research.
+It is how data gets transmitted to the scientific community and how you get credit for doing the work.
+Good researchers start writing the paper while they are planning and executing their research.

-Before you proceed, please read the short (3 page) [article](../notes/How_Write_a_Paper.Whitesides2004.pdf) by George Whitesides on how to write a paper.
+Before you proceed, please read the short (3 page) [article](https://onlinelibrary.wiley.com/doi/epdf/10.1002/adma.200400767) (a copy is also in the notes/ directory) by George Whitesides on how to write a paper.
 It is excellent and we will bascially follow the steps he outlines below.

+It will probably also be useful for you to look at a few papers for examples of what do to.
+One place to look is [our group publications](https://scholar.google.com/citations?user=ByuBvdUAAAAJ&hl=en).
+Focus on the structure of the papers, the way the sections are organized, etc.\ instead of the actual contents of the paper.

 ### Fork the repository
 First, fork this repository; a fork is simply a copy where you are the owner.